- Earn up to 240 AMA PRA Category 1 Credits™

 Compare to exam takers who prepared with The Pass Machine:

-In 2023, The Pass Machine Family Medicine Board Review clients achieved a 100% pass rate on the Certification exam and a 92% MOC pass rate!
+In 2024, The Pass Machine Family Medicine Board Review clients achieved a 96% pass rate on the MOC exam!

 Nearly 1 in 3 Failed the FM Recert

-In 2023, 778 of 2346 takers of the Family Medicine Recertification exam missed the mark.
-Don’t risk another retake without a proper prearation resource!
+In 2024, 642 of 2147 takers of the Family Medicine Recertification exam missed the mark.
+Don’t risk another retake without a proper preparation resource!

 Pass Guaranteed

 The #1 Guarantee in Board Prep for Physicians!
-The Triple Trust Guarantee from American Physician Institute has your back.
+The Triple Trust Guarantee from American Physician Institute means zero risk.
 As you see from our clients’ board results above, investing in a comprehensive review course pays off.

 What do I do if I fail the Family Medicine board exam?